 Altum’s Pin 3 is an output.
 By default, it is a PPS output.
+Depending on your firmware version, there may be more pins available to configure.
 For advanced integrations, this pin can be configured as a Top of Frame output instead, to signal to external devices the precise moment when the Altum captures images.

-In order for this pin to send a pulse when a capture is triggered, you will need to set up the Top of Frame Output settings in the web interface (Settings > Advanced Settings) as seen below.
+In order for this pin to send a pulse when a capture is triggered, you will need to set up the Top of Frame Output settings in the web UI.

 ⚠ WARNING: Damage to the camera may occur if another output pin, such as the PPS output on a GPS receiver, is connected when Top of Frame Output mode is enabled.
 Also, the top of frame signal should not go through the DLS.